 What should art be made of?

 How would you define art?

 Listed in the assignment sheet

+What do you think the material in this image is?

+How did the artist use space?
+Do you think they used it correctly?

+What would you change about this piece?

+How would you describe the texture of this piece?

 Lesson Procedure:

 (3 minutes) Students will enter the room and sit in their assigned seats.

-(25 minutes) We will begin this lesson by talking about the art/historical context of Michio Ihara’s art.
+(25 minutes) We will begin this lesson by going over today’s vocabulary (slide 1).
+Once we have established our key words we will talk about where we see sculpture in our lives (VC slide 2), followed by talking about the art/historical context of Michio Ihara’s art (history slide 3).
 I will keep track on the attendance sheet of students who participate in the discussion.
 We will go over these specific questions (Are these images art?
 What do you believe art is?
 Where do you believe art should be?
 What should art be made of?
 How would you define art?) and additional questions students may have.

-PowerPoint linked below

 (2 minutes) Students will be assigned a partner (so students don't pair off with friends who may distract them) and receive their assignment sheet.